SpaceX fairing recovery program

 SpaceX performs some amount of cleaning and refurbishing before using the previously flown fairings on a subsequent flight.
+SpaceX has reflown fairing halves more than 300 times, with one being reflown for 34 times.

 History

 Ms. Tree was originally built in 2014 for SeaTran as a platform supply vessel to support fast crew transport operations.
 The vessel was named Mr. Steven after Steven Miguez, the father of SeaTran CEO Blake J. Miguez.

 The vessel subsequently was chartered by SpaceX in 2018 for an experimental program to provide surface marine "catch and recovery" operations for a test program attempting to bring the large 5.2 × 13.2 m Falcon 9 launch vehicle satellite fairings—separated at high speed and high altitude—through atmospheric reentry and parachute descent to the ocean surface in a controlled way, and then recover them for evaluation and potential reuse.
 Since satellite fairings are traditionally expended into the ocean, the fairings used for these tests were somewhat modified test articles.
 As part of that effort, Mr. Steven was fitted in July 2018 with four large arms to support an elevated horizontal net, similar to a giant trampoline or trapeze net.

 In July 2018, Mr. Steven was upgraded and refitted with a much larger net with an area of 3700 m2, four times the original net size.
 The upgrade included replacing the original rigid arms and fitting four new arms, which are each supported and positioned by two extendable shock-absorbing booms.
 Each arm can be removed and disassembled into six subsections.

 In June 2019, Mr. Steven was renamed Ms. Tree (a play on the word mystery), after being purchased by Guice Offshore (GO), a company with a long-standing contractual relationship to SpaceX as a provider of a variety of marine services.

 On June 25, 2019, SpaceX successfully caught its first fairing half on Ms. Tree in the Atlantic Ocean off the Florida coast as part of the Falcon Heavy STP-2 mission.

 On August 6, 2019, Ms. Tree was used to successfully catch another fairing half from a Falcon 9 that successfully launched Amos-17.
 SpaceX now had two complete fairing halves that have reentered from space and been recovered dry, without contacting the saltwater.
 Although a dry recovery is preferable to maintain a cleaner environment inside the fairing to protect future payloads, eventually SpaceX would drop it as a requirement.